 Results-oriented vs Relationships-oriented

 In an Australian work setting, time is of the essence.
 They don’t appreciate those who are always late because it only disrupts their level of productivity.
 Their full attention mostly leans on deadlines and results rather than long-lasting relationships with their fellow employees.

 On the flipside, Filipinos highly value a harmonious working environment, thus making sure that engaging and communicating well with their co-workers is possible.
 They love discussions, casual conversations, and doing consensus before deciding even the smallest of things.

-All these cultural differences between the Philippines and Australia defines each country, their history, and individualism.
-Nonetheless, these differences did not hinder them to collaborate for a specific business idea – outsourcing.
+All these cultural differences between the Philippines and Australia defines each country, their history, and their individualism.
+Nonetheless, these differences did not hinder them to collaborate on a specific business idea – outsourcing.

 A huge number of Australian businesses and startups have already started to rely on several business outsourcing companies in Southeast Asia.
 Location- and time zone-wise, most of them specifically choose offshore staffing in the Philippines.

 For several years, the trust and partnership between these two countries tighten even more despite their cultural differences.
 Contact us for a free consultation today!